If your phone system has a Static IP address, we recommend using IP-based authentication for your outbound call authorization.Before you begin

 Your Flowroute Tech Prefix found on your Account Profile page.

-The list of IP addresses for which you want to set up IP-based authentication.
+A list of IP addresses prepared to set up IP-based authentication

 On your PBX phone server, configure your Flowroute Outbound Route to use the following outbound dialing format: